Newbery Award: When You Reach Me

 Author: Rebecca Stead

-Major Awards Newbery Medal 2010, Dorothy Canfield Fisher Children's Book Award Nominee 2011, IRA Children’s and Young Adult’s Book Award for Young Adult–Fiction 2010, Indies Choice Book Award for Middle Reader 2010, Boston Globe-Horn Book Award for Fiction and Poetry 2010, Andre Norton Award Nominee 2009
+Major Awards: Newbery Medal 2010, Dorothy Canfield Fisher Children's Book Award Nominee 2011, IRA Children’s and Young Adult’s Book Award for Young Adult–Fiction 2010, Indies Choice Book Award for Middle Reader 2010, Boston Globe-Horn Book Award for Fiction and Poetry 2010, Andre Norton Award Nominee 2009

 Age Group: 9-11 years old